 Gravel tires for your road bike should be purchased with some consideration.
 If you are using brake calipers (if applicable), you can fit the largest tire size into your frame based on the width of the fork, seat stays, and chainstay.
 In that regard, keep in mind that you need to allow some clearance for dirt, as well as the size of the tread on the tires.
 To avoid having tires that will not fit on your bike, be conservative in your estimations.

 Rims can also affect your driving performance.
 In contrast, the inner diameter of gravel-specific rims is much larger than that of road bikes’ inner rims.
-Keep your tire size within the recommended range provided by the manufacturer.
+Keep your tire size within the range that the manufacturer has recommended.
 Depending on how often you plan to change your bike’s setup, gravel-specific wheels may be worth your consideration.

 Handlebars